Patricia Sandford Couple & Individual Relationship Therapy BSc PgCrt PgDip MBACP

 07493 262 713

-People often choose to see a counsellor or therapist for relationship problems only when the pain of not doing so exceeds the pain of revealing themselves to a perfect stranger.
+People often choose to see a counsellor or therapist for relationship issues only when the pain of not doing so exceeds the pain of revealing themselves to a perfect stranger.
 It is daunting to think about sharing personal details of life with someone you don’t know.
 It is my experience, however, that when counselling is approached as a warm and collaborative undertaking with a therapist who has received specialised training in couple and individual relationship therapy, the discomfort eases quickly.